MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-automationa.md

 ## Deployment pipelines APIs

-Using the deployment pipelines REST APIs, you cab get information about the pipeline, and deploy Power BI content from one stage to another.
+Using the deployment pipelines REST APIs, you can get information about the pipeline, and deploy Power BI content from one stage to another.

 * **Get pipeline information** - Retrieve information about your pipelines and their content.
 Getting the pipeline information will enable you to dynamically build the deployment API calls.
 You can also check the status of a deployment, or the deployment history.